dahoum/Nursery/Cooperative/README.md

 The `Cooperative` owns the name.

+#### Ideas

+All Ideas developed inside the cooperative are owned by the cooperative.

+Exception are ideas, developed on order by a customer.

+To all Ideas applies the [Precedence](#precedence) rule.

 ### Budget

 The cooperative has very clear and transparent roles and salary structure, that follows the salary structure of similar establishments (eg. Universities, Fraunhofer, TNO, etc.)